 For the visual classification task, we experiment with the pretrained ViT-base~\cite{dosovitskiy2020image} model, which consists of a BERT-like model.
 The input is a sequence of all non-overlapping patches of size $16 \times 16$ of the input image, followed by flattening and linear layers, to produce a sequence of vectors.
 Similar to BERT, a classification token \texttt{[CLS]} is appended at the beginning of the sequence and used for classification.

-The {\bf baselines} are divided into three classes: attentions-map, relevance, and gradients based methods.
+The {\bf baselines} are divided into three classes: attention-maps, relevance, and gradient-based methods.
 Each has different properties and assumptions over the architecture and propagation of information in the network.
-To best reflect the performance of different baselines, we focus on methods that are both common in the explainability literature, and applicable to the extensive tests we report in this section, \eg Black-box methods such as Perturbation and Shapely based methods are computationally too expensive and inherently different from the proposed method.
-We briefly describe each baseline in the following section, and the different experiments for each domain.
+To best reflect the performance of different baselines, we focus on methods that are both common in the explainability literature, and applicable to the extensive tests we report in this section, \eg Black-box methods, such as Perturbation and Shapely based methods, are computationally too expensive and inherently different from the proposed method.
+We briefly describe each baseline in the following section and the different experiments for each domain.

-The attention-map baselines include rollout~\cite{abnar2020quantifying} follows Eq.~\ref{eq:rollout}, to produce an explanation that takes into account all the different attention-maps computed along the forward-pass of the network.
-A more straightforward method is using the attention map of block $1$ to extract the relevance scores.
+The attention-map baselines include rollout~\cite{abnar2020quantifying}, following Eq.~\ref{eq:rollout}, which produces an explanation that takes into account all the attention-maps computed along the forward-pass.
+A more straightforward method is raw attention, \ie using the attention map of block $1$ to extract the relevance scores.
 These methods are class-agnostic by definition.

 Unlike attention-map based methods, the relevance propagation methods consider the information flow through the entire network, and not just the attention maps.
 These baselines include Eq.~\ref{eq:lrp} and the partial application of LRP that follows~\cite{voita2019analyzing}.
-As we show in our experiments, the different variants of the LRP method are practically class agnostics, meaning the visualization remains approximately the same for different target classes.
+As we show in our experiments, the different variants of the LRP method are practically class-agnostic, meaning the visualization remains approximately the same for different target classes.

-A common class specific explanation method is GradCAM~\cite{selvaraju2017grad}, which computes a weighted gradient-feature-map to the last convolution layer in a CNN model.
+A common class-specific explanation method is GradCAM~\cite{selvaraju2017grad}, which computes a weighted gradient-feature-map to the last convolution layer in a CNN model.
 The best way we found to apply GradCAM was to treat the last attention layer's \texttt{[CLS]} token as the designated feature map, without considering the \texttt{[CLS]} token itself.
 We note that the last output of a Transformer model (before the classification head), is a tensor $v \in \mathbb{R}^{s \times d}$, where the first dimension relates to different input tokens, and only the \texttt{[CLS]} token is fed to the classification head.
 Thus, performing GradCAM on $v$ will impose a sparse gradients tensor $\nabla v$, with zeros for all tokens, except \texttt{[CLS]}.